Frédéric Mazzella: Early life and education

 Mazzella underwent classical piano training and received education at some of the best schools in France.
 After majoring in maths, physics and chemistry at the Lycée Henri IV, he received a Master of Physics at the École Normale Supérieure (Normale Sup).
-While studying at Normale Sup, he received an internship in the robotics department of Stanford University, where he worked on designing a virtual tool to allow surgeons on NASA spaceflights practice procedures before performing them on astronauts.
+While studying at Normale Sup, he received an internship in the robotics department of Stanford University, where he worked on designing a virtual tool to enable surgeons on NASA spaceflights to practice procedures before performing them on astronauts.
 In 1999, he enrolled at Stanford in a master's program in computer science.

-Mazzella also obtained an MBA from INSEAD which he credits for helping him learn how to manage the then young venture of BlaBlacar.
+Mazzella also obtained an MBA from INSEAD which he credits for helping him learn how to manage the then-young BlaBlaCar venture.

 Career

 After completing his degree, he returned to Paris and began working for Kabira.
-At Kabira, Frédéric quickly demonstrated a high level of ability to perform in any role assigned, quickly moving from Support to Project Management and Pre-Sales.
-He even composed the music for the on-hold tone on the in-house phone system, demonstrating his multi-faceted talents.
-It was obvious that he was quickly outgrowing the organisation.
+At Kabira, Frédéric moved from Support to Project Management and Pre-Sales.
+He also composed the music for the on-hold tone on the in-house phone system.
 In 1999, he also worked as a consultant for Blue Pumpkin, and in 2000, he worked as a research assistant for Nippon Telegraph and Telephone in Japan.

 In September 2015, Mazzella was ranked 49th on the WIRED list of top 100 digital influencers.

 BlaBlaCar

 In December 2003, Mazzella wanted to travel from Paris to visit his family in the French countryside for Christmas but he did not own a car and the trains were fully booked.
 After his sister made a 150-kilometer detour to collect him, he noticed that most cars going in his direction did not have any passengers.
 During nights and weekends, he began working on creating a concept to address the issue.
-By 2006, he bought a website called Covoiturage.fr, French for "carpooling", probably inspired from what is running in one big neighbour country for years.
+In 2006, he bought a website called Covoiturage.fr (French for "carpooling").

 In 2007, Mazzella enrolled at the Master of Business Administration program at INSEAD.

 In 2008, along with Francis Nappez and Nicolas Brusson, he launched BlaBlaCar.
-In 2015, BlaBlaCar raised $200m bringing total funding to over $300m and valuing the company at $1.6bn.
+In 2015, BlaBlaCar raised $200m, bringing total funding to over $300m and valuing the company at $1.6bn.